Free Ground Shipping on One-Time & Subscription orders over $224.99

 - Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws, when the information’s deletion may likely render impossible or seriously impair the research’s achievement, if you previously provided informed consent.

 - Enable solely internal uses that are reasonably aligned with consumer expectations based on your relationship with us.

 - Comply with a legal obligation.

 - Make other internal and lawful uses of that information that are compatible with the context in which you provided it.

 To exercise the access, data portability, data correction, and deletion rights described above, please submit a verifiable consumer request to us by either:

 - Calling us at 800-281-4469

-- Sign in to your account and complete the form.
+- Signing into your account and complete the form.